-That June, a summer ice storm froze the water surrounding the island and made it impossible for any supply ship to reach them until the following summer.
-Out of luck and nearly out of supplies, the small landing party slowly began to starve.
-One of the men in the party, Lorne Knight, became sick with scurvy, a serious illness caused by a vitamin C deficiency.
+Unfortunately, a summer ice storm made this impossible.
+The water around the island froze, making it impossible for supply ships to get through until the following year.
+Out of luck and nearly out of supplies, the small landing party began to starve.
+One of the men in the party, Lorne Knight, became sick with scurvy.
 By then, the other men knew they had to find help.
-On January 29, 1923, the three healthy men left Knight with Ada, took some precious supplies, and left in search of help.
-Unfortunately, a colossal winter storm rolled through the next day and the three men were never heard from again.
+On January 29, 1923, the three men left Knight with Ada, took some precious supplies, and left in search of help.
+A massive winter storm rolled through the next day and the three men were never heard from again.